manoj633/manoj633/README.md

 ## About Myself:

-- 🔭 I’m currently working on MongoDB and DSA using Java
+- 🔭 I’m currently working on Mongodb and DSA using Java

 - 🧠 I’m currently learning **Agentic AI and MongoDB.**